sf-wdi-24/modules/week-04-associated-data-and-users/day-01/module-02/readme.md

 });
 ```

-The `Console Schema` describes a videogame console such as Nintendo, Sega, or XBox.
+The `consoleSchema` describes a videogame console such as Nintendo, Sega, or XBox.

 ```js